merceyz/babel-plugin-optimize-clsx/README.md

 | ----------- | ---------- | ------------------------ |
 | `libraries` | `string[]` | `['clsx', 'classnames']` |

 By default the plugin looks for `import` and `require` statements for `clsx` and `classnames` and uses that to know which function calls to optimize.
-If you're using another library with the same API you can overwrite this option.
+If you're using another library with a compatible API you can overwrite that with this option.

 ```json
 {